 Under European Union regulatory systems, we may submit marketing authorization applications either under a centralized or decentralized procedure.
-The centralized procedure, which is compulsory for medicines produced by certain biotechnological processes and optional for those which are highly innovative, provides for the grant of a single marketing authorization that is valid for all European Union member states.
-For drugs without approval in any Member State, the decentralized procedure provides for approval by one or more other, or concerned, Member States of an assessment of an application performed by one Member State, known as the reference Member State.
+The centralized procedure, which is compulsory for medicines produced by certain biotechnological processes, orphan drugs and products containing a new active substance intended for treatment of specific conditions/illnesses including cancer, provides for the grant of a single marketing authorization that is valid for all European Union member states.
+If a drug does not fall within a mandatory category, it may still be submitted to the centralized procedure if it contains a new active substance and constitutes a significant therapeutic, scientific or technical innovation.
+Other new drugs without approval in any Member State, will follow the decentralized procedure which provides for approval by one or more other, or concerned, Member States of an assessment of an application performed by one Member State, known as the reference Member State.
 Under this procedure, an applicant submits an application, or dossier, and related materials (draft summary of product characteristics, draft labeling and package leaflet) to the reference Member State and concerned Member States.
 The reference Member State prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
 Within 90 days of receiving the reference Member State's assessment report, each concerned Member State must decide whether to approve the assessment report and related materials.
 If a Member State cannot approve the assessment report and related materials on the grounds of potential serious risk to public health, the disputed points may eventually be referred to the European Commission, whose decision is binding on all Member States.